DovetailSoftware/sdk-docs/docfx_project/articles/logging/application-logging.md

 1. Copy one of the sample logging configuration files from your fcSDK installation directory to an appropriate working directory.
 1. Edit the sample logging configuration file as appropriate for your needs.
-		For example, if you are logging to a file, you'll probably want to set the File param of the RollingFileAppender entry to tell the Log Manager the path and filename of where you want your log file to be located.

-		Refer to the [Logging Config File Samples](logging-samples.md) documentation for more details on and examples of logging configuration files.
+		For example, if you are logging to a file, you'll probably want to set the File param of the RollingFileAppender entry to tell the Log Manager the path and filename of where you want your log file to be located.<br><br>Refer to the [Logging Config File Samples](logging-samples.md) documentation for more details on and examples of logging configuration files.
 1. Tell LogManager which logging config file to use.
 This can be accomplished in one of two ways:
 	1. Set the *fchoice.logconfigfile* application setting in your application configuration (.config) file (see [Configuring fcSDK](../basic-configuration.md) for more information on configuring **fcSDK**).
 	1. Programmatically set the *LogConfigFilePath* property of LogManager before initializing ClarifyApplication